 The Return of Time.
-From Ancient Cosmogony to Modern Cosmology
+From Ancient Cosmogeny to Modern Cosmology

-Most people believe that time is real: the seasons change, the hours pass, and a person strives from the cradle to the grave.
-Most physicists, on the contrary, believe that time is an illusion — and possibly in vain, as...
+Most people believe that time is real: the seasons change, the hours go by, one moves from cradle to grave.
+Most physicists, on the contrary, believe that time is an illusion - and perhaps unnecessarily so, as noted by the...

 Be the first to know about our current discounts, offers and new products!